fusioncharts/dev_centre_docs/getting-started/vuejs/install-using-vuejs.md

 ### Step 3: Include the fusioncharts module

-Once the installation is done, you need to register the fusioncharts module.
-You can register in multiple ways as per your requirement like:
+Once the installation is done, you need to register the `fusioncharts` module.
+You can register in multiple ways like:

 **Register using all charts:**

-To include the `vue` component, execute the following command:
+To include the `vue` component, do the following:

 ```Shell
 import Vue from 'vue';
 ```

-To include the 'vue-fusioncharts' component, execute the following command:
+To include the 'vue-fusioncharts' component, do the following:

 ```Shell
 import VueFusionCharts from 'vue-fusioncharts';
 ```

-To include the `fusioncharts` class, execute the following command:
+To include the `fusioncharts` class, do the following:

 ```Shell
 import FusionCharts from 'fusioncharts/core';